Humboldt-WI/blog/content/research/seminar/04TopicModels.md

 # Introduction

 Natural language processing (NLP) received a lot of attention from academia and industry over the recent decade, benefiting from the introduction of new algorithms for processing the vast corpora of digitized text.
 A set of language modeling and feature learning techniques called word embeddings became increasingly popular for NLP tasks.
-Word2vec (Mikolov et al, 2013) became one of the most famous algorithms for word embeddings, offering a numeric representations of any word, followed by doc2vec (Le, 2014), which performed the same task for a paragraph or document.
+Word2vec (Mikolov et al, 2013) became one of the most famous algorithms for word embeddings, offering a numeric representations of any word, followed by doc2vec (Le et al, 2014), which performed the same task for a paragraph or document.

 The area of application is wide and encompasses online advertisement, automated translation, voice recognition, sentiment analysis, topic modeling and dialog agents like chat bots.
 Academia also received an efficient tool allowing to tap into the vast corpus of digital texts, from Shakespeare works to social media.